Sharpen Your Skills, Deepen Your Practice

 - Whole Mama Prenatal and Postnatal Yoga Teacher Training with Alexandra DeSiato and Lauren Sacks (85-hour module).
 If this is your elective, you may graduate after completing the required modules and this module.
 In addition, it qualifies you for the Yoga Alliance’s specialization in prenatal yoga.
 Alexandra and Lauren next offer this module in 2018.

 - Teaching Yoga for Athletes with Sage Rountree (40-hour weeklong module, with online/mentorship alternative).
 You will need another elective module in order to graduate after completing the requirement modules.
-Sage next offers this module July 17–21, 2017.
+Sage next offers this module in the summer of 2018.

 - Therapeutic Essentials for Public and Private Yoga (40-hour weeklong module).
 You will need another elective module in order to graduate after completing the requirement modules.